Scary Halloween Treats - Spider Meatballs, Witch Fingers: Recipes

-Scary Halloween treats, Witch Finger Cookies, Hot Dog Mummies - I recently received an email asking for a recipe from one of my hubs, to be used at a boy's Halloween Birthday Party.
+Scary Halloween treats, Witch Finger Cookies, Hot Dog Mummies - I received an email asking for a recipe from one of my hubs, to be used at a boy's Halloween Birthday Party.
 As I pored over my collection looking for that particular recipe - Halloween Meatball Spiders - I wondered if there might be others searching for the recipes for these fun-to-make, delectable Halloween goodies.

 Hot Dog Mummies